 - How do you feel when you notice and name what you might lose in making the choice you’re facing?

 - What were you taught (if at all) about how to make decisions and evaluate loss when you were growing up?

 Nitty Gritty Truth #3 About Choices: The Fantasy of Perfect vs The Most Tolerable Side Effects of Crap

 Another reality that can keep many of my clients feeling stuck and on the fence is the Fantasy of Perfect when it comes to choice-making.
-The Fantasy of Perfect drives us to endlessly evaluate whether or not a person, place, thing, behavior or other choice is the right choice, the perfect choice, the choice our heart and soul is most longing for.
+The Fantasy of Perfect drives us to endlessly evaluate whether or not a person, place, thing, behavior, or other choice is the right choice, the perfect choice, the choice our heart and soul are most longing for.